spyder-ide/spyder-docs/doc/plots.rst

 |

-You can also save one or all the plots in the pane as PNGs by clicking the respective icons in the toolbar.
+You can also save one or all the plots in the pane to file(s) by clicking the respective "save"/"save all" icons in the toolbar.
+Plots are rendered and saved as PNG by default, but SVG can be selected as an option under :menuselection:`Preferences --> IPython console --> Graphics --> Inline backend --> Format`.

 .. image:: images/plots/plots-save.gif
    :align: center